 - Protection of whistleblowers– can receive information on a confidential basis from whistleblowers (i.e. people wishing to report improper or illegal actions in State or local government)

 In recent years, some 40% of the complaints which have been investigated have been resolved with some benefit to the complainant, the complaint being sustained or reasonably resolved.

 Not all government agencies fall within the Ombudsman’s jurisdiction.
-For example, complaints against the Police (see Complaints against police) , the Courts and public hospitals (see Complaints against health and community services) are not dealt with by the Ombudsman’s office.
+For example, complaints against the Police (see Complaints against police) and complaints against judicial officers (see Complaints against Judges and other judicial officers) are not dealt with by the Ombudsman’s office.

 Before a complaint can be investigated there are five conditions that must be satisfied:

 - The agency concerned must be an agency within the jurisdiction of the Ombudsman (e.g. a complaint against Police cannot be investigated)

 - There has to be an identifiable administrative act